Cricket-Pakistan v West Indies highlights

 1st over: West Indian fast bowler Jerome Taylor picks up two wickets in the first over.
 Nasir Jamshed is caught by Russell at midwicket for a second ball duck then the new batsman Younus Khan is caught behind for a golden duck off the last ball of the over.
 PAK: 1-2

-3rd over: Taylor captures a third wicket when Haris Sohail also departed without scoring, caught by the substitute fielder Jonathan Carter at backward point.
+3rd over: Taylor captures a third wicket when Sohail also departs without scoring, caught by the substitute fielder Jonathan Carter at backward point.
 PAK: 1-3.

 4th over: Pakistan lose their fourth wicket in as many overs when Ahmed Shehzad slices a full delivery from West Indies captain Jason Holder to Simmons at gully for one.
 PAK: 1-4.